En Español

 • (4) The tumor is more than 4 millimeters thick, with ulceration, and:

-• the cancer is found in 1 to 3 nearby lymph nodes, which are not matted together, or
+• the cancer is found in 1 or more nearby lymph nodes, and/or

 • The tumor is more than 4 millimeters thick, with ulceration.
 Cancer is found: